dartmouth-cs98/18w-runningmates/proposal.md

   * Work Style: I like to work with others and talk through potential ways to implement a feature before starting the implementation.
 I enjoy helping others whenever it’s needed.
 I believe communication is key to a successful product.

 ##### Shea Wojciehowski

+* Technical Skills: Java, C, React-Native, SQL (a little), InVision, frontend design, lots of experience making and designing Android apps
+* Special Skills:
+    - Relentless problem solver, won't give up or get too frustrated when faced with tough problems, love trying to figure out innovative, simple solutions
+    - Very detail-oriented, I enjoy structure
+    - Good at communicating and bringing people together, as well as listening to everyone's voice and integrating different ideas
+    - Windows user
+    - Kind of a goofball but I can be serious when necessary, want people to have fun, genuinely care about teammates' wellbeing
+    - Good eye for design esp. little details, creative thinker
+* Work Style: I like working collaboratively, and helping others as well as asking for help when I get stuck.
+I much prefer to be organized and think ahead before I try to solve a problem/implement a feature.
+I find that this leads to a lot less roadblocks later on.
+Although I am detail oriented, I also need a greater structure in my mind that I am working towards, and I like mapping things out as a team before we do them.
+I want people on the team to feel comfortable talking with me and expressing any ideas or worries; I am a huge fan of open, honest communication.

 ## Strategy